-I’ll call this series of posts Project Playroom because it is a work in progress.
+I’ll call this series of posts Project Playroom because it is a work in progress, the making of a DIY Play Market staring with the awning.
 Lots of little projects leading up to one big reveal.
 I just have to pace myself and work on things as I feel up to it!
 We took the old LBB office and cleared it all out into a much bigger office.
 It was going to be the nursery but those plans are on hold for a bit until I am cancer-free and we figure out how we want to add to our family.
-So NOW it’s my new “writing room” and Boo’s new playroom….we needed a room JUST for that almost-four-foot-tall Barbie dream house she got for Christmas.
+So now it’s my new “writing room” and Boo’s new playroom….we needed a room just for that almost-four-foot-tall Barbie dream house she got for Christmas.

 Boo loves her kitchen and she’s always wanted a market/grocery store to go along with it…..so I thought I’d devote one small corner to just that.
-Mr. LBB found this old awning that someone had tossed out:
+Brett found this old awning that someone had tossed out:

 I used my seam ripper to take apart the existing awning cover.
 This is the easiest way to make a new pattern!
 Just take apart something old, trace it onto new fabric, and then put it back together the same way!
 That’s how even the biggest of companies do it!

 I bought some bright yellow canvas, bias tape, and thread: